newchat111/MEDIQA-SUATBMI-ENSEMBLE/README.md

 ## OUR RESULTS

 Our prediction is submission.zip.
 This prediction is an ensemble of all the best models we've had so far, which is a combination of RAG, BERT, and few-shot.
-However, due to the limited time, runs/qwen30b-bootstrap/infer.sh contains the few-shot method only.
+However, due to the limited time we had in the competition, runs/qwen30b-bootstrap/infer.sh contains the few-shot method only.